HaldenLF/Ethical-Hacking/README.md

 # Web-Scraper

-## Not currently functioning correctly

-A web scraper that takes a user input URL and returns all HTML data This scraper uses the beautiful soup package for parsing HTML
+A web scraper that takes a text file filled with URLs and returns all HTML data This scraper uses the beautiful soup package for parsing HTML

 ## Step up